 To successfully install Marley twists, you will need 5-6 packs of Kanekalon hair extensions— Cuban Twist hair is a great route to go—, a rat-tail and wide-tooth comb, hair clips (optional), edge control gel, a hydrating curl cream such as the Shea Moisture Coconut & Hibiscus Curl & Shine Smoothie, and an anti-frizz product.

 First, it is important to prep your Marley twists hair extensions.
-To do so, begin combing through the twisting hair with your wide-tooth comb starting from the ends to get rid of any knots and tangles.
+To do so, begin combing through the twisting hair with your wide-tooth comb starting from the ends to eliminate any knots and tangles.

 Then apply and work your anti-frizz cream or spray into the hair to smooth out any frizzy strands.
 This will make the hair easier to manage throughout the upcoming twisting process.